Support programs for OS/360 and successors: IEBCOMPR

 IEBCOMPR compares records in sequential or partitioned data sets.

 The IEBCOMPR utility is used to compare two sequential or partitioned datasets.
 This data set comparison is performed at the logical record level.
 Therefore, IEBCOMPR is commonly used to verify that a backup copy of a data set is correct (exact match to the original).

 During processing, IEBCOMPR compares each record from each data set, one by one.
-If the records are unequal, IEBCOMPR lists the following information in the SYSOUT:
+If the records are unequal, IEBCOMPR lists the following information in the :